Vedarth/Twitter-bots/README.md

 Fill the credentials.py file correctly and we are almost ready to roll.

 Now you can use the bot to your liking.

+P.S.
+Be sure to change my twitter handle to your in streaming_bot.py.
+Just edit the file and search for **vedarthsharma** and replace it by your twitter handle.